mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-deep-dive-into-my-dotfiles.md

 end
 ```

-And of course, no terminal-centric user would be complete without ensuring every
+And of course, no terminal-centric setup would be complete without ensuring
-possible editor command opens their one true editor:
+every possible editor command opens their one true editor:

 ```fish
 # I want v to open vi and vi to open vim